-With \$48.1 million in cash and cash equivalents, short-term investments, interest receivable and restricted cash, coupled with approximately \$3.5 million of future planned sales of the Company's State of New Jersey net operating losses, the Company believes it has sufficient capital resources to fund its operations into 2025.
+The Company has \$31.3 million in cash and cash equivalents, short-term investments, and interest receivable to fund its operations.
+The Company also has \$6.0 million in restricted cash required to maintain on deposit with SVB as cash collateral for the SVB debt.
+This is coupled with approximately \$1.8 million of future planned sales of the Company's State of New Jersey net operating losses.
+The Company believes it has sufficient capital resources to fund its operations for twelve months from the issuance of these financial statements.